ReNF: Rethinking the Design of Neural Long-Term Time Series Forecasters: Method

 \subsection{Model Architecture}

-We construct our NFs using only MLP and linear layers for three primary reasons: 1) As foundational deep learning modules, improvements demonstrated on them are broadly applicable and convincing.
-2) Their computational efficiency (low FLOPs) facilitates rapid experimentation and verification.
-3) Recent work has shown that simple MLP-based architectures are often sufficient for a wide range of forecasting tasks \citep{ekambaram2023tsmixer}.
+We construct our NFs using only MLP and linear layers for: 1) As foundational deep learning modules, improvements demonstrated on them are broadly applicable and convincing.
+2) Recent work has shown that MLP-based architectures perform well for a wide range of forecasting tasks \citep{ekambaram2023tsmixer}.

-In principle, we build two NF variants, ReNF-$\alpha$ and ReNF-$\beta$, which differ in their degree of non-linearity to better handle datasets of varying complexity.
-The overall architecture is shown in Fig.\ref{fig:model}.
-We stack multiple blocks to adopt the BDO strategy.
-Each consists of a linear layer for representation projection, followed by an MLP for nonlinear transformation.
-Each block is also equipped with a dedicated linear head that maps the internal representation back to the data space, steering it to function as a sub-forecaster for horizon $h_j, j=0,1,...,k$.
-In the recursive BDO process, the output of each sub-forecaster is concatenated with the original input data to form the new input for the next one.
-To allow for deeper representation flow, the ReNF-$\beta$ variant also incorporates skip-connections between the representation spaces of consecutive blocks.
+Fundamentally, we build two NF variants, ReNF-$\alpha$ and ReNF-$\beta$, which differ in their degree of non-linearity for handling datasets of varying complexity.
+The overall architecture is shown in Fig.\ref{fig:model}, which is characterized by two main principles.

+\textbf{Block-wise Supervision.} To adopt the BDO strategy, we stack multiple blocks, and each consists of a linear layer for representation projection, followed by an MLP for nonlinear transformation.
+Particularly, the end of each block is equipped with a dedicated linear head that maps the internal representation back to the data space, steering it to function as a \textbf{sub-forecaster} for horizon $h_k$.

+\textbf{Implicit Forecast Combination.} In the recursive BDO process, each sub-forecast is concatenated with the original input to form the new input for the next block.
+This operation is trivial yet crucial in our design as it allows an implicit generalized forecast combination as follows,